-The MD/PhD program is offered jointly by the School of Medicine and the Graduate School of Biomedical Sciences.
-The PhD component is traditionally completed after Year 2 or Year 3 of the MD curriculum and is expected to be completed within three years.
+The School of Medicine and the Graduate School of Biomedical Sciences jointly offer the MD/PhD program.
+The PhD component may be completed after Year 2 or Year 3 of the MD curriculum and is generally completed within three to four years.